NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 1. Decodes your video/images
 2. Caches all frames in RAM (for instant playback)
 3. Saves frames to disk as JPEG sequence (for later reload)
-4. Registers the generation in the dropdown
+4. Registers the generation in the Generations dropup

 **Why Cache to RAM:**
 Reading frames from RAM is 100-1000x faster than decoding from disk.
 This enables: